 Argentina stretches across many different latitudes and as such there are great variations in climate within the country.
 The climate ranges from subtropical along the north eastern border with Brazil to sub polar in the Tierra del Fuego region in the far south.
+So, if you’re planning a trip, understanding the weather is key to packing successfully!

 The country has four seasons: winter (June – August), spring (September – November), summer (December – February) and autumn (March – May), all featuring different weather conditions.
 Most of the country experiences warm but wet summers except in Patagonia where summer is the driest season.
 Winters tend to be mild in the north through to cold in the south where frost and snow are frequent.